 The trail will mainly go along the Elbow River and through the streets of Mission.
 As this is a short run, there are no water stops for the 5k —carry a water bottle if you think you'll need it!

 Do you want to support us by making a donation?
 Please click here.
-As a charity, the AFC will be happy to issue a donation receipt that allows you to received a tax credit (25% to 50% in tax credit).
+As a charity, the AFC will be happy to issue a donation receipt that allows you to receive a tax credit (25% to 50% in tax credit).

 The neighborhood is named after the Rouleau brothers, two notable mission residents who had a significant influence on the area.
-To learn
+To learn more about the history of Rouleauville and its role in Calgary's francophone past, follow the link here here.

 (Source: Francophonie Calgary)